One man injured after Parkway Village shooting

-MEMPHIS, Tenn. — Authorities are searching for a suspect after a man was shot in Parkway Village.
+MEMPHIS, Tenn. — Authorities are searching for a suspect who reportedly opened fire on a vehicle in Parkway Village, injuring one person.

-According to police, first responders were called to American Way and Getwell after shots were fired.
-They found one man suffering from a gunshot wound.
-He was rushed to the hospital but is expected to be okay.

-Officers did not release any information on the shooter, but said they are searching the area looking for clues.
+The occupants of a white van told police they were about to turn northbound on Getwell Road from American Way when a gray Dodge Minivan pulled up behind them and started shooting.
+The bullets shattered the back and left side windows.

 If you know anything, call Crime Stoppers at (901) 528-CASH.